Recognising trust and transparency

 Against this background, all the organisations shortlisted for the awards are showing the way forward on the journey towards ‘telling it how it is’.
 As well as applauding their efforts, we at PwC urge others to emulate them in striving for ever more open, accessible, and integrated reporting of their purpose, actions and impacts.

 Explore this site to see who won the 2016 awards, along with comments from the independent judging panel, and insights on the latest trends and best practices in corporate reporting.

 Each of the Building Public Trust in Corporate Reporting Awards is judged using a set of criteria designed to reflect the measures that Chief Financial Officers and the investment community say they apply to assess organisations’ reporting.

 While the detailed criteria vary between the various award categories, the principles of good quality reporting remain common to all.
 These include: better – not more – information; clear linkage between the information being provided and the organisation’s stated strategy; the presentation of ‘hard’ quantitative data to support qualitative statements; measures that illustrate – where relevant – the organisation’s performance against its peers; clear performance on governance and an articulation of the organisation’s future ambition.

 All of these attributes are embedded into a benchmarking tool that subject matter experts from PwC use to screen all the reporting reviewed.
 This screening process generates the shortlist of organisations whose reporting is then assessed by our independent judging panel.

-The 2016 awards will be judged by two specially-convened expert panels chaired by Charles Tilley.
-The judging sessions will take place on 12 and 14 September 2016.
+The 2016 awards were judged by two specially-convened expert panels, chaired by Charles Tilley, on 12 and 14 September 2016.